ms264556/aioruckus/README.md

 # aioruckus

 A Python API which interacts with Ruckus Unleashed and ZoneDirector devices via their AJAX Web Service interface.
+Configuration information can also be queried from Ruckus Unleashed and ZoneDirector backup files.

 Compatible with all Ruckus Unleashed versions, and Ruckus ZoneDirector versions 9.10 onwards.